-Your Company has put in place a comprehensive Risk Management Policy, which is framed around a common as well as industry specific understanding of various type of Risks - Corporate Risk (Strategic and Residual Risk), Operational Risk (specific Business and Functional risks including Economic, Market Risks), Financial, Human resources, Legal and Compliance Risks, etc. Your Company has documented key identified risks in all of these areas and also put in place an effective Mitigation plan for the same.
-To ensure a widespread understanding, Board members and all operational/business unit heads and managers are made familiar with, and all staff aware of, the principles of Risk Management Policy and framework.
+Your Company has put in place a comprehensive Risk Management Policy, which is framed around a common as well as industry specific understanding of various type of risks - Corporate Risk (Strategic and Residual Risk), Operational Risk (specific Business and Functional, risks including Economic, Market risks) Financial, Human resources, Legal and Compliance Risks, etc. Your Company has documented key identified risks in all of these and also put in place an effective Mitigation plan for the same.
+In order to ensure a widespread understanding, board members and all operational/business unit heads and managers are made familiar with and all staff aware of, the principles of Risk Management Policy and framework.

-OEMs are identified as key to future continued success, putting a forex hedging policy in place as per advise of forex experts and continuous review mechanism on fortnightly basis, implementation of legal compliance software with exhaustive coverage of laws for timely and proper legal compliance under various Acts, laws, rules and regulations applicable to your company, putting up a Whistle Blower Mechanism in place, etc.
+Your Company follows a structured forex hedging policy as per advice of forex experts and continuously reviews its foreign exchange exposures on a fortnightly basis.
+Implementation of legal compliance software with exhaustive coverage of laws for timely and proper legal compliance under various acts, laws, rules and regulations applicable to your Company, also helped the Company to mitigate its compliance risk more effectively.

 6. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-Your Companys Internal Control System has been designed to provide for Accurate recording of transactions with internal checks and prompt reporting, Adherence to applicable Accounting Standards and Policies, Compliance with applicable statutes, policies and procedures, guidelines, and authorizations.
+Your Companys internal Control System has been designed to provide for accurate recording of transactions with internal checks and prompt reporting, adherence to applicable Accounting Standards and Policies, Compliance with applicable statutes, policies and procedures, guidelines, and authorisations.

-Consequent to the implementation of Companies Act 2013 (Act), your company has complied with the specific requirements in terms of Section 134 (5)(e) of the Act calling for establishment and implementation of Internal Financial Control Framework that supports compliance with requirements of the Act in relation to Directors Responsibility Statement.
-The Internal Financial Control Framework document supports the Company in evaluating the operating effectiveness of the controls in a consistent manner.
+In consequent to the implementation of Companies Act 2013 (Act), the Company has complied with the specific requirements in terms of Section 134 (5)(e) of the Act calling for the establishment and implementation of Internal Financial Control Framework that supports compliance with requirements of the Act in relation to Directors Responsibility Statement.
+The Internal Financial Control Framework document supports your Company in evaluating the operating effectiveness of the controls in a consistent manner.

-HR plays a vital role in achieving the vision and is a strategic pillar of your company.
-Your company places highest importance in implementation of contemporary HR practices to enhance the overall employee effectiveness.
-With a strong governance mechanism at its roots, the code of conduct has been communicated & implemented for all the employees.
+Your Company places highest importance in implementation of contemporary HR practices to enhance the overall employee effectiveness.
+With a strong governance mechanism at its core, the code of conduct has been communicated to and implemented for all the employees.

-Being an equal opportunity employer, your company strives to implement the programs to promote various initiatives including awareness of The Prevention of Sexual Harassment at Work Place Policy.
-There has been no complaint of the sexual harassment at workplace in last year.
-Your company also consciously develops gender diversity through its campus relationship program.
-Your company takes pride to have complied with all the legal requirements.
-The continuous process of audits & gap analysis helps your company to have better compliance.
+Being an equal opportunity employer, your Company strives to implement the programs to promote various initiatives including awareness of The Prevention of Sexual Harassment at Work Place Policy.
+There has been no complaint of the sexual harassment at workplace in FY17.
+Your Company also consciously develops gender diversity through its campus relationship program.
+It takes pride to have complied with all the legal requirements.
+The continuous process of audits & gap analysis helps your Company to have better compliance.

-Regular communications through town hall and various media such as e mailers, employee intranet portal has helped build an excellent work culture and a spirit of teamwork.
+It keeps its human capital engaged with regular communication through town hall, various media such as e-mailers and CSR initiatives.
+The employee intranet portal has helped build an excellent work culture and a spirit of teamwork.

 Rewards & Recognition

 Your Company drives various Rewards & Recognition Programs.
-Recognizing their extraordinary efforts, the employees are rewarded through various schemes which help to boost their morale.
-In FY 2015-16, total 62 employees were honored under the Long Service Award Programme for their loyalty and dedication towards your company.
+The human capitals extraordinary efforts are recognised and appreciated through various rewards and recognition aimed at boosting their morale.
+In FY17, total 100 employees were honoured under the Long Service Award Programme for their loyalty and dedication towards the Company.

 Employee Benefits Programme

-Your Company has introduced a Critical Illness Cover for all its employees to support the additional medical expenses on account of any critical illnesses.
-Both Mediclaim Policy and an optional Top Up cover for the benefit of Employees, their families and parents are facilitated by your company.
-The term insurance & personal accident insurance cover also continues to be in place.
+Your Company has introduced a Critical Illness Cover for all its employees to support the additional medical expenses on account of any critical illness.
+It covers both Mediclaim Policy and an optional Top Up cover of Employees, their families and parents.
+The term insurance & personal accident cover also continues to be in place.

-Employee capability enhancement is of great importance to your Company.
-Launch of "GOLD" Academy (Gulf Oil Training & Development Academy) has helped to deliver the capability initiatives with the blended approach.
+Employee capability enhancement is of great importance to the Company.
+Launch of "GOLD" Academy (Gulf Oil Training & Development Academy) has helped to deliver the capability development initiatives with the blended approach.

-Last year your Company implemented New Ways of Working which helped the sales organisation and the channel partners to have a better alignment and processes.
+Your Company continues to implement New Ways of Working which helped the sales organisation and the channel partners to have a better alignment and process.
 Development of the internal trainers has also been the focus.
 The new ways of working modules have been successfully driven by such internal trainers.

-Total mandays clocked for the year for training were 1249.
-Specific post programme initiatives are planned so as to sustain the capability building initiatives.
+Total 2700+ man-days were clocked during the year for training.
+Specific post-programme initiatives are planned so as to sustain the capability building initiatives.

-Your company has plans to introduce the new performance management system "ASPIRE" (Align: Strive: Perform: Inspire: Reward: Enable" to drive the required business growth for the coming year.
+Your Company plans to enhance its productivity across the Organisation through its new performance management system "ASPIRE" (Align: Strive: Perform: Inspire: Reward: Enable) to drive the required business growth.

-Your Company believes that equity based compensation schemes are an effective tool to reward the employees in the growth of the company, to create an employee ownership, to attract new talents, to retain the key resources in the organization and for the benefit of the present and future employees of the company.
-In view of the above, your Company has instituted the Gulf Oil Lubricants India Limited Employee Stock Option Plan 2015 for its eligible employees.
-The Company has granted options as per the following vesting schedule -
+Your Company believes that equity based compensation schemes is an effective tool to motivate and reward the employees.
+It creates employee ownership, attract new talents and retain the key resources in the organisation.
+It offers significant benefits to the present and future employees.
+In view of the above, the Company has instituted the Gulf Oil Lubricants India Limited Employee Stock Option Scheme 2015 for its eligible employees last year.
+The Company has granted options as per the following vesting schedule

 Employee Relations at the Silvassa Plant remained cordial.
 This has helped to build a healthy relationship and resolve issues through mutual dialogue.
 The regular communication with the plant employees helps to create excellent team work & work culture.